angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

         console.warn(`write executes`);

-        // Make `extraHeight` a dependency of `earlyRead` const newHeight = currentHeight() + this.extraHeight();
+        // Make `extraHeight` a dependency of `earlyRead`
+        // Hint: change this code to `const newHeight = currentHeight();`,
-        // Hint: use this code, so that we have no dependendy to a signal that is changed, and `write` will be executed only once
+        // so that we have no dependendy to a signal that is changed, and `write` will be executed only once
-        // Hint 2: if currentHeight changes in `earlyRead`, this code will run, too
+        // Hint 2: if `currentHeight` changes in `earlyRead`, `write` will re-run, too.
-        // const newHeight = currentHeight();
+        // resize the textarea manually to archive this const newHeight = currentHeight() + this.extraHeight();

         this.myElement().nativeElement.style.height = `${newHeight}px`;
         console.log('write: written height:', newHeight);

         onCleanup(() => {
           console.log('write: cleanup is called', newHeight);
         });

         // Pass the height to the next phase
-        // Hint: pass the same value to `read`, in that case it will not be executed with the same value twice, eg. `return 100` return newHeight;
+        // Hint: pass the same value to `read`, eg. `return 100`, to see how `read` is skipped return newHeight;
-        // return 100;
       },

       // The read phase logs the updated height